xsmh/qin-doov-hacking/README.md

 5. After the download has finished, extract (unzip) the file by right clicking on it and then clicking `Extract here`.
 Do **NOT** simply rename it to .img from .img.gz.
 6. Run this command from fastboot**D**
 `fastboot flash system "Downloads/???.img"` but replace `???` with the actual filename and wait for it to finish. **Note:** The `"Downloads/???.img"` path assumes you extracted the DumberOS image inside the Downloads folder of the live Linux image.
 8. Run `fastboot reboot` and wait for the device to reboot.
 If Orange State warning appears, press the power button to proceed and wait 5-10 minutes for the new OS to boot.
+Don't worry if it seems stuck on orange state warning on the first boot, just give it some time.

 <h2 align="center">
     ☕ If this saved you time and effort, I’d appreciate your support on